djluis/JavaSandbox/README.md

 ### WIP

 Only non recursive and "stable" algorithms are welcomed here.
-If you can't hold bick dick arrays without causing stack overflow so please leave now.
+If you can't hold big dick arrays without causing stack overflow so please leave now.

 | Algorithm                                  |Time complexity|  Space complexity  |Is Recursive|        Notes        |
 |--------------------------------------------|:-------------:|:------------------:|:----------:|:-------------------:|